cuzfrog/mill-scalajs-demo/README.md

 * **Double validation** - Same validation applies twice on client and server side.
 * **Two way serialization** - Same model is serialized and de-serialized both on client and server side.
 * **Remote data binding** - Data on client view is bind transparently with a data on server.
+* **Remote Action flow** - An Action can be passed across remote boundary to the server and return to the client.

 ### Idioms: